VioletViolaVi/Milestone-Project-1/README.md

 # Credits
 ### Content
 - The code used for responsive and collapsing navigation bar was copied from Bootstrap.
-- The code used to create columns in the sign up, testimonials, schedule and about us sections were copied from Bootstrap.
+- The code used to create the grid system in the sign up, testimonials, schedule and about us sections were copied from Bootstrap.
+- The code used for the social icons in the footer and the bars icon in the navigation bar were taken from Font Awesome.
 ### Media
-- The photos used on this website were taken from Unsplash.
+- The images used on this website were taken from Unsplash.
 ### Acknowledgements
 - I received inspiration for this project from the navigation bars presented on the Bootstrap website.